vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 ## Server Components

-React Server Components introduce a new paradigm allowing components to run solely on the server.
-This server-only execution means that their code isn't included in the JS bundle, which opens up possibilities for performing tasks that would be impossible or inefficient on the client side, such as accessing databases or backend services securely without exposing them to the frontend.
+React Server Components introduce a new approach where components are executed only once, exclusively on the server.
+They are truly static because they do not re-render or hydrate on the client.
+Once their output is rendered on the client, it remains unchanged and immutable.

+This server-only execution has several performance benefits, two of the main ones being:

+- *Zero bundle size:* The code of RSCs doesn't get added to your JavaScript bundle, which means you can safely use large dependencies without the risk of shipping them to the client.
+For example, if we needed to use a syntax highlighting library, which tend to be quite heavy, we could run it on the server to generate the syntax-highlighted code without shipping the dependency.

+- *Secure access to backend services:* Since RSCs run only on the server, they have direct access to data sources such as databases and file systems while safely keeping sensitive data and logic away from the client.

+On the other hand, because RSCs do not re-render on the client, they can't use most of React's APIs, such as state and effects.
+To differentiate RSCs from other React components, the latter have been renamed to Client Components.

 ### SSR vs RSC
-As previously describled, SSR involves pre-running the client application on the server.
-However, React Server Components differ fundamentally from this approach.
+Even though the concepts of SSR and RSC might seem similar since both involve running React components on the server, they differ fundamentally.

-While SSR generates HTML on the server, RSC involves rendering React components on the server and passing their output as serialized objects to the client.
+While SSR involves pre-running the client application on the server to generate HTML, RSCs are rendered on the server, and their output is passed to the client as serialized objects.
 These serialized objects represent a React component tree, not static HTML.

-In our previous example of an SSR application, if we had RSCs the HTML received by the client would look something like this:
+In our previous example of an SSR application, if we had used RSCs, the HTML received by the client would look something like this (truncated for simplicity):

 ```html
 <!DOCTYPE html>